Øster Farimagsgade 5

 My research focuses on economic diversity.
 Among other things, this means that I am concerned with learning from different forms of labour, property, trade, marketing and debt that a) are either not recognized as "productive" parts of the formal economy (such as criminal, informal and illicit economies), or b) are in someway challenging business-as-usual models of economy which are seen as harmful to people and other living beings.

 Primary fields of research

-Currently I am working on the transnational and global dimensions of gangs in Northern Europe.
-The project is part of Criminal Entanglements (CRIMTANG), funded by the European Research Council and headed by Henrik Vigh.
-The project is carried out at the 'Centre for Global Criminology'.
+I am also affiliated to the 'Centre for Global Criminology'.
 At the centre, we aim to develop a novel and ethnographically oriented approach to the study of criminal developments in our contemporary world where crime increasingly travels across national borders.

 My teaching and supervision seek to inspire diverse ways of conceptualising and doing economy and politics across scales and sectors.
 I also work as a consultant in critical experiential design for different contexts (E.g. museums, political campaigns, tourism sites and itineraries, libraries, commercial events, video games, difficult heritage sites, public urban space).